Mold-Toxicity-How-to-Protect-Yourself-from-Mold-Exposure

 An Optimal Solution - MycoTOX Profile

 Severe symptoms usually occur as a result of inhalation exposure or direct contact to mycotoxins and mycotoxin-containing molds.
-The MycoTOX is the most comprehensive mycotoxin test that will help you identify fungal toxins and treat mold poisoning.
+The Mycotoxins Test is the most comprehensive mycotoxin test that will help you identify fungal toxins and treat mold poisoning.

 Unlike the spirometric test, skin prick test and blood test, mycotoxin testing provides clear answers and aids in diagnosing.
 It is also useful to do mycotoxin testing to make sure that detoxification therapy has been successful and recovery mold poisoning is going well.